divyanshu-vr/Ecommerce-follow-along/README.md

    - Use the fetched data to display products dynamically on the cart page.

 **Note:** This milestone focuses on retrieving and displaying cart data, enhancing the cart functionality for a seamless user experience.

+# Milestone 19

+- Created a cart page to display products from the cart.
+- Added `+` and `-` buttons to increase or decrease product quantity.
+- Built a backend endpoint to handle quantity updates.
+- Improved cart functionality with dynamic updates.